WRF-GC/documentation/docs/source/guide-4-wps-domain-real.rst

 * Using WRF's ``real.exe`` to prepare input before adding in chemical initial/boundary conditions.

 .. note::
-	The WRF Pre-Processor can be learned best from the `WRF User's Guide <https://www2.mmm.ucar.edu/wrf/users/docs/user_guide_V3/user_guide_V3.9/users_guide_chap3.html>`_ , as this is not specific to chemistry.
+	The WRF Pre-Processor can be learned best from the `WRF User's Guide <https://www2.mmm.ucar.edu/wrf/users/docs/user_guide_V3/user_guide_V3.9/users_guide_chap3.html>`_, as this is not specific to chemistry.

 An overview of the workflow of the WRF Pre-Processor system (by Xu Feng):

 .. image:: images/WPS_overview.png
    :width: 600

 The data in "A" is described in :ref:`wps-input-data`.
-The data in "B" is described below in "Downloading meteorological data".
+The data in "B" is described below in `Downloading meteorological data`_.

 Setting up the domain using GEOGRID
 -------------------------------------